If you work in procurement you’ve probably had to explain the difference between an RFP and an RFI more than once. Don’t worry, we’ve all been there!

 How to pick the right RFx type in strategic sourcing

-One way to decide which type of RFx is inspired by the Kraljic Matrix.
+One way to decide which type of RFx is inspired by the Kraljic matrix.
 Paul Becker and Lawrence Kane from Boeing presented this view at an industry conference a number of years ago.

 These four quadrants visually represent the different types of RFxs used in procurement, categorized by their required level of supplier innovation and readiness to buy.
 The vertical axis reflects how much innovation (or customization) is required from suppliers to serve your needs, while the horizontal axis reflects your readiness to buy.

-In practice, this simple framework helps you align RFx types to your strategic sourcing strategy and pick the right option for different needs.
+In practice, this simple framework helps you align RFx types to your sourcing strategy and pick the right option for different needs.

 RFI (Request for Information)